COOL CARS AND THE POWER OF CASH VALUE LIFE INSURANCE

 Before I finish this article, let me explain the real cost of borrowing money the traditional way.
 If you own a business you can at least get some tax benefits for miles driven or depreciating the vehicle, but for most people it’s a different story that looks more like the following.

 THE REAL COST OF BORROWING MONEY THE TRADITIONAL WAY

-Many people have two or more vehicles in their family that they are financing, so $25,000 is more like $50,000 or even $75,000 on $5,000 in interest payments that is conservative.
+Many people have two or more vehicles in their family that they are financing, so $25,000 is more like $50,000 or even $75,000 on $5,000 in interest payments.
 That’s a great deal of wealth being transferred.
 This system can even work for people with bad credit, if they’re willing to stop following the traditional way of losing money and can save.

 WHAT ARE THE FINANCIAL BENEFITS OF CASH VALUE LIFE INSURANCE FOR PURCHASING VEHICLES

-Obtain A Lower Net Interest Rate: If you have $100,000 in a whole life insurance policy earning a guaranteed 4% and you borrow $40,000 to purchase a vehicle at 4.6% you will still earn 4% on $60,000 or with the company that I work with the full $100,000.
+Obtain A Lower Net Interest Rate: If you have $100,000 in a whole life insurance policy earning a guaranteed 4% and you borrow $40,000 to purchase a vehicle at 4.6% you will still earn 4% on $60,000 or with some life insurance companies you could earn 4% on the full $100,000.
 Which is why I said it depends on the life insurance company and the terms of the policy.
 That’s a net 0.6% policy loan rate based on the guaranteed interest rate.

 Very few people will be financially disciplined enough to leverage this cash value life insurance strategy and realize its benefits.
 I use it as a way to access quick cash when I need it for my business or to buy a cool vehicle and flip it for a quick profit.
 It works.

 No Credit Check Or Application Required: You don’t need to fill out a credit application, obtain credit approval, or even put money down.
 Borrowing money against a life insurance policy is similar to borrowing against the equity in a home, only you don’t have to qualify.